Lean figures, worked out bodies, one piece suits, some life saving and all that glamour – who doesn’t remember BAYWATCH?

-That is how horrifically high the number of deaths by drowning on an average at Karachi beaches every Summer
+That is how horrifically high the number of deaths by drowning used to be on Karachi beaches every Summer

 Most of these accidents happen due to negligence of not throwing caution to the safety signs or paying attention to the lifeguard’s instructions or simply the over confidence of our people on their abilities of deep sea swimming.

 Lifeguards – yeah seen those colorfully attired lads in yellow and red often whistling at people cautioning them or paddling in the sea to save a life?
 These guys are your true PALS in times of need.